simkusr/simkusr/README.md

 ## About me

-I'm a self thought [Python](https://www.python.org/) codecrafter working hard to gain as much experience with Python and it's eco system as I can.
-It involves not only coding using Python language but also working hard to develop a solid infrastructure using [Terraform](https://www.terraform.io/) scripts to prepare and deploy sollution to [AWS](https://aws.amazon.com/).
-This makes ...
-TBD
+I'm a self thought [Python](https://www.python.org/) codecrafter working hard to gain as much experience with `Python` and it's eco system as I can.
+It involves not only coding using Python language but also working hard to develop a solid infrastructure using [Terraform](https://www.terraform.io/) scripts to prepare and deploy sollutions to [AWS](https://aws.amazon.com/).
+Also while working on different [Cloud Service Providers](https://www.redhat.com/en/topics/cloud-computing/what-are-cloud-providers) like [Heroku](https://www.heroku.com/) or [PythonAnywhere](https://www.pythonanywhere.com/) I know how easily and fast any size of application can be published to the [www](https://en.wikipedia.org/wiki/World_Wide_Web).